PennDraken/XYGET/README.md

 - Video importing/ exporting
 - Export as .txt file
 - User templates for how to format code (for quicker implementation into projects)
-- Nearest neighbour interpolation when loading image
+- Nearest neighbour interpolation when loading image (for the aesthetics)
--